Skew Schur polynomials and cyclic sieving phenomenon: Proof of Theorem

-We are now ready to prove Theorem \ref{main theorem}.
+We are now ready to prove Theorem \ref{thm: main theorem}.

-{\it Proof of Theorem \ref{main theorem}.} Let $k$ be an arbitrary positive integer and be fixed throughout the proof.
+{\it Proof of Theorem \ref{thm: main theorem}.} Let $k$ be an arbitrary positive integer and be fixed throughout the proof.
 By Remark~\ref{rem: sym is suit}, we have

-where $c_d(m)$'s are integers.
-Due to Lemma~\ref{necessary and sufficient condition for csp} together with \eqref{relation to csp polynomials}, for the assertion, we have only to show that $s_{\lambda / \mu}(1, q, \ldots, q^{km-1})$ is a CSP polynomial modulo $m$.
+where $c_d$'s are integers.
+Due to Lemma~\ref{lem: necessary and sufficient condition for csp} together with~\eqref{eq: relation to csp polynomials}, for the assertion, we have only to show that $s_{\lambda / \mu}(1, q, \ldots, q^{km-1})$ is a CSP polynomial modulo $m$.
 This will be accomplished by applying mathematical induction on $m$.
 When $m = 1$, there is nothing to prove.
 Suppose that $m \geq 2$ and our assertion holds for all positive integers less than $m$.
-Since every coefficient of $s_{\lambda/\mu}(1, q, \ldots, q^{km - 1})$ is nonnegative, one can see that $c_m(m) \geq 0$.
-Let $d$ be a divisor of $m$ smaller than $m$, which will be fixed until the end of the proof.
-In what follows, we will show that $c_d(m)$ is nonnegative.
+For any $n \in \Z$ and any divisor $d$ of $m$, let